TienTruong71/Workshop-AWS-FCJ/content/2-Prerequiste/2.1-createec2/2.1.2-createpublicsubnet/_index.md

 ![VPC](/images/imageAWS/publicsubnet12.png)

 14. Click the **Subnet associations** tab.
-  + Click **Edit subnet associations** to proceed with the associate custom route table we just created in **Lab Public Subnet**.
+  + Click **Edit subnet associations** to proceed with the associate custom route table we just created in **IaC Public Subnet**.

 ![VPC](/images/imageAWS/publicsubnet13.png)

 15. At the **Edit subnet associations** page.
-  + Click on **Lab Public Subnet**.
+  + Click on **IaC Public Subnet**.
   + Click **Save associations**.

 ![VPC](/images/imageAWS/publicsubnet14.png)

-16. Check that the route table information has been associated with **Lab Public Subnet** and the internet route information has been pointed to the Internet Gateway as shown below.
+16. Check that the route table information has been associated with **IaC Public Subnet** and the internet route information has been pointed to the Internet Gateway as shown below.

 ![VPC](/images/imageAWS/publicsubnet15.png)